Security of quantum key distribution with detection-efficiency mismatch in the multiphoton case: Formulation of results for the case of single-photon Alice's output

 Consider the following linear constraints:

 (1)~~Probability of detection (for the $z$ basis)

 (2)~~Weighted mean erroneous detection rate in the $x$ basis

-This means that in case of double click, a bit value 0 or 1 is assigned with equal probabilities, but we consider a weighted sum: erroneous ones are taken with the weight $\eta^{-1}$ and erroneous zeros are taken with the weight 1.
-Also note $q$ this is not the usual QBER.
-This is a weighted probabilities for erroneous detection rather than the ration of erroneous detections to all detections (see Eq.~(\ref{EqQz}).
+This means that, in the case of a double click, a bit value 0 or 1 is assigned with the probability 1/2, but we consider a weighted sum: erroneous ones are taken with the weight $\eta^{-1}$ and erroneous zeros are taken with the weight 1.
+Also note that $q$ is not the usual QBER.
+This is a weighted sum of probabilities of erroneous detections rather than the ratio of erroneous detections to all detections (cf. Eq.~(\ref{EqQz}), where the state $\tilde\rho'_{AB}=p_{\rm det}^{-1}\rho'_{AB}$ instead of $\rho'_{AB}$ is used).

+A weighted sum can be informally explained as follows.
+The error rate in the $x$ basis is used to estimate Eve's potential information on the sifted key.
+However, for this aim, we need the error rate which would be in the case of perfect detection, which is not directly observable.
+Loss on detector~1 reduces the observable error rate.
+So, in order to estimate the ``actual'' error rate from above (a pessimistic bound), we should divide the observable error rate on detector~1 by the detector efficiency $\eta$.
+If all photons arriving at Bob's lab are single photons, such division exactly restores the ``actual'' error rate (i.e., which would be observed in the case of perfect detection).
+If some arriving pulses are multiphoton, which have higher probabilities of detection, such division gives an upper bound of the ``actual'' error rate.